mishoo/UglifyJS/README.md

     		}
 		}

-- declaration function by object property
+- declaration function by objects' property

 		String String::replaceAll(a, b){
   			String res = this;